Service Line Coverage: Protect Your Water & Sewer Lines

 Owners of Older Homes

 If your home was built before 1980, your service lines may be made from materials that are now well past their expected lifespan.
-Clay sewer pipes, cast iron water lines, and galvanized steel are all prone to cracking, collapsing, and corroding — and replacement can be very costly.
-Owners of older homes should also consider reviewing ordinance or law coverage, as any line repair may need to meet current building codes that go beyond simply replacing like-for-like.
+Clay sewer pipes, cast iron water lines, Orangeburg pipe, and galvanized steel are all prone to cracking, collapsing, and corroding, and replacement can be very costly.
+Owners of older homes should also know how their policy treats plumbing coverage versus underground utility lines, since any line repair may need to meet current building codes that go beyond a simple like-for-like replacement.

 Homes Surrounded by Mature Trees